KSanthanesh/Yoga-Mindfulness/README.md

 - Responsive design - To generate the mockup image.

 ## Testing
-- W3 Markup Validation Service
+- W3 Markup Validation Service- To validate HTML document, i used Validate by direct input, some errors shown, and then i fixed the errors.
-- W3 CSS Validation Service
+- W3 CSS Validation Service- To validate HTML document, i used validate by direct input, no errors shown, but 8 warning shown in the W3 validation page.
 - Browser Testing

      I have used the most common browser to test my website,